scailbc/questions-backend/node/docs/create_new_project.md

 npm install express express-session body-parser cors helmet --save-exact
 ```

 All this libraries will be downloaded from [NPM](https://www.npmjs.com/) into the `node_modules` folder and a reference will be added inside the `package.json` files.
-It will also create the `package-lock.json`, wich contains the full list of all installed libraries and their dependencies.
+It will also create the `package-lock.json`, which contains the full list of all installed libraries and their dependencies.

 The `node_modules` folder must not be pushed to vesion control.